LBHackney-IT/lbhackney-it.github.io/docs/api-playbook/07-DevOps practices/infrastructure.md

----
-id: infrastructure
-title: Infrastucture as Code Introduction
+# Infrastucture as Code Introduction
----

 ## What is Infrastucture as Code (IaC)?: